Getting to Portillo

 Other Ski Resorts Nearby

-The Ski Arpa cat skiing operation is located in the mountains above Los Andes.
-For advanced and expert skiers and boarders this is an absolute “must do”!
+The Ski Arpa cat skiing operation is located in the mountains above Los Andes which is an ideal add-on for advanced and expert skiers and boarders.
 You can add a cat skiing tour onto the end of your week at Portillo.
-This Arpa cat skiing extension tour includes one night of accommodation, one day cat skiing, and ground transportation.
+This Arpa cat skiing extension tour includes one night of lodging, one day cat skiing, and ground transportation.

 The Penitentes ski resort in Argentina is located only 30km to the east of Portillo on International Route 7.
 Penitentes has a range of terrain within the 300 hectares including some challenging couloirs.
 Snow cover can sometimes be thin, and the lift system is somewhat primitive, but there is enough excitement to warrant a one day visit.